-MANAGEMENT PLAN - CHILD WITH MEDICAL CONDITION Parent/guardian: Please complete the details below in order to assist educators to effectively manage the condition whilst your child is at care
+MANAGEMENT F PLAN - CHILD WITH MEDICAL CONDITION

+Parent/guardian: Plea se complete the o letails below in order to assist educators to effectively manage the cond ition whilst your child is at

+care

 Child's name and DOB

 Medical Condition

-Room and days attending
+Room and days

-Date plan
+attending Date plan

+completed

 Symptoms

-Triggers ng certain food, using products containing certain foods, chemicals or other subs xposure to certain animals or plants, mould, pollen, missed meals, etc) stances, temperature, dust,
+Triggers ng certain food, using products containing certain foods, chemicals or other subs xposure to certain animals or plants, mould, pollen, missed meals, etc) tances, temperature, dust,

-Medication required o No o Yes (T ype and dosage to be administrated)
+Medication required o No o Yes (Type and dosage to be administrated)

-required

-Action to take if symptoms present Follow child's individual medical condition action plan or information provided
+Action to take if symptoms present dividual medical condition action plan or information provided

-RISK M INIMISATION PLAN - POTENTIAL EXPOSURE STRATEGIES - CHILD WI TH MEDICAL
+RISK M INIMISATION PLAN - POTENTIAL EXPOSURE STRATEGIES - CHILD WI CONDITION TH MEDICAL

-CONDITION

 Risk Strategy Who is

-responsible?
+6, responsible?

-Child developing symptoms or being exposed to triggers during program All staff aware of child's individual medical conditions and action plan.
+Child developing sym exposed to triggers o All staff aware of child's individual medical conditions and action plan.
 Staff

 Program and activities modified to ensure exposure to trigger/s kept to a minimal, such as: provide indoor/outdoor program to reduce exposure to cold air, environmental hazards and physical play during day.

-Other: please specify
+Other: please specify ,

-1

-COMMUNICATION PLAN - l to the control of the Practices to support the needs of a child d diagnosed with a medical condition within the e service: All staff are trained in first aid, including how to respond and provide a first aid response to infants and children in an emergency including asthmatic and anaphylactic emergencies.
-Child's action plan and photo displayed on the wall in child's room for all staff to reference Any medications required will be stored in a labelled medication bag within the child's room Educators modify program when necessary to support the health needs of each child (such as, provide indoor/outdoor program) Educators caring for child to observe and monitor health throughout day Expiry of any medication recorded on medical conditions register and parent/guardian notified one month when due to expire Educators to be responsible for transportation of medication/action plan when on excursions or leaving the site (evacuation) All educators to clean surfaces and resources regularly to sanitise environment in accordance with health and hygiene policies Effective hygiene practises promoted to all children by educators and followed by all educators - hand washing, sneezing, coughing Parent/Guardian to notify service of any changes to child's medical condition and management plan Further information and resources can be found in the service Dealing with Medical Conditions Policy. g the display of our child's picture, name, medic dition on a poster in all children's rooms and p I agree that the information on all forms and actions plans is correct and current and have provided relevant information for the Management Plan and have read the Risk Minimisation Plan and Communication Plan provided.
-Parent/guardian (name and sign): Da ate: Educator acknowledgement: I have read and understood the child's i plan. ndividual medical condition action plan, manag ement plan and risk mini imisation Educator Name and Sign: Date read:
+COMMUNICATION PLAN -

+Practices to support the needs of a child diagnosed with a medical condition within the service:

+- All staff are trained in first aid, including how to respond and provide a first aid response to infants and children in an emergency including asthmatic and anaphylactic emergencies. - Child's action plan and photo displayed on the wall in child's room for all staff to reference - Any medications required will be stored in a labelled medication bag within the child's room - Educators modify program when necessary to support the health needs of each child (such as, provide indoor/outdoor program) - Educators caring for child to observe and monitor health throughout day - Expiry of any medication recorded on medical conditions register and parent/guardian notified one month when due to expire - Educators to be responsible for transportation of medication/action plan when on excursions or leaving the site (evacuation) - All educators to clean surfaces and resources regularly to sanitise environment in accordance with health and hygiene policies - Effective hygiene practises promoted to all children by educators and followed by all educators hand washing, sneezing, coughing - Parent/Guardian to notify service of any changes to child's medical condition and management plan - Further information and resources can be found in the service Dealing with Medical Conditions Policy.

+Parent/guardian agreement: